The Deltoids

 Middle Deltoid

 Continuing from front to back, the next muscle in line is the middle deltoid.
 The middle deltoid is the muscle that gives your shoulders its width.
-If you want wide shoulders, then you definitely need to work the middle deltoid.
+If you want wide shoulders, then you definitely need to work out the middle deltoid.
 The most popular exercise for the middle deltoid is the dumbbell lateral raise (pictured below).
-You can also do this movement with cables or bands.
 Start with the dumbbells a few inches from your hips and lift the dumbbells to shoulder height.
 Try not to use momentum in the beginning of the set.
 As your shoulder fatigues and you need a little help, your trainer can assist you by lifting the weights while you slowly lower them to the starting position.

 lateral dumbbell raise at pfta schools